 What defences may be raised to allegations of abuse of dominance?
+Is it possible to invoke efficiency gains?

 Neither the RCL nor the practice of the RCC provides for general types of defences to be used in abuse of dominant position cases.
-It could be expected that defence arguments accepted by decisional practice of the EC bodies would work in similar cases at national level.
+It could be expected that defence arguments accepted by decisional practice of the EC bodies (including efficiency gains) would work in similar cases at national level.